A braid group action on a $p$-DG homotopy category: Braid invariant

-In order to define the bimodules $W_i$ and $W_{i,i+1}$, we introduce the algebra $W((1^n)_{i,k},1)$ which is also a particular deformed Webster algebra and has been shown in earlier works to be isomorphic to a subalgebra of $W$.
+In order to define the bimodules $W_i$ and $W_{i,i+1}$, we introduce the algebra $W((1^n)_{i,k},1)$ which is also a particular deformed Webster algebra and has been shown in \cite[Section 3.4]{KhovSussan} to be isomorphic to a subalgebra of $W$.

 Let $(1^n)_{i,k}$ be the sequence whose $n-k$ entries are $1$ and $i$-th entry from left is $k$,

 and let $\mathrm{Seq}((1^n)_{i,k},1)$ be the set of all sequences $\mathbf{i}=(i_1,...,i_{n-k+2})$ composed of the sequence $(1^n)_{i,k}$ into which the symbol $\mf{b}$ is inserted.